cyberbiont/vscode-sidenotes/README.md

 Obviously, if you want to move your sidenote to other file, that uses different comment syntax (according to language used), you'll have to manually edit comment to match (tip: untoggle comment before moving, then toggle back after);

 Since sidenotes scanning is done lazily, you have to make editor active to initialize it.
 This can be seen on application start if you have several editors visible simultaneosly in different panes.
+Also, 'undo' in vscode doesn't trigger 'editor change' event.
+So if you undo marker deletion, you may end up with broken decorations.

 Anyway, in case of unpredicted rendering artefacts you can use `refresh` command to re-draw sidenotes decorations, and report about the issue on Github so I can fix it.